Years of research on business transformation have shown that the success rate for these efforts is consistently low: less than 30% succeed.

 In the past, such numbers were very hard to track.
 Today, however, internal comms tools like Smarp track your employees’ engagement with internal content in real-time.

 5 Main Types of Business Transformation

 Business transformation can mean a lot of things.
 However, there are 5 main categories of business transformation:

 - Business process transformation: This type of business transformation focuses on how things are done within an organization.
 It usually involves optimization and automation of repetitive processes and procedures.

 - Information/data/digital transformation: This type of business transformation focuses on implementing and using new technology to unlock additional business value.

 - Organizational transformation: Organizational transformation is a type of business transformation that focuses on the company’s biggest asset — its people.
 The goal of organizational transformation is to optimize how various departments are staffed and structured.
 Some of the main objectives include breaking down silos, flattening the organization, enabling better collaboration and people management.

 - Management transformation: Organizational hierarchies aren’t always the best for facilitating rapid decision-making and reacting to new company initiatives.
 Therefore, management transformation is one of the solutions to eliminate this challenge.
-This process, however, requires socialization, easy access to information, establishing clear communication channels, and the overall transparency in organizational functions.
+This process, however, requires socialization, easy access to information, establishing clear communication channels, and overall transparency in organizational functions.

 - Cultural transformation: this type of transformation is probably the hardest business transformation to achieve.
 As organizational cultures tend to evolve organically over many years, they take much longer than any other type of transformation.
-A cultural transformation usually requires employees to embed new behaviors and new way of working.
+A cultural transformation usually requires employees to embed new behaviors and a new way of working.